Directed by Joss Whedon

 - Blah, Blah, BlahCordelia: This book mentions the Judge, but nothing useful.
 Big, scary, no weapon forged can stop him, took an army to take him down.
 Blah, blah, blah.

 - Bond One-Liner: Buffy after blowing up the Judge.
 "Best birthday present ever."

 - Broken Bird: Averted as Angelus fails to break Buffy, but in the long term played straight — from this point on Buffy has a tendency to shut herself off emotionally from her friends, and especially her lovers.

-- Chain Heat Wave: The Judge spreads his arms and send out bolts of soul-burning energy.
+- Chain Lightning: The Judge spreads his arms and send out bolts of soul-burning energy.
 The bolts jump from person to person, and soon everyone in the vicinity is trapped in a web.

 - Chekhov's Boomerang: Xander still remembers everything his soldier persona did in "Halloween", including the layout of the base and the name of his commanding officer.
 Not to mention how to use a rocket launcher.